Testing to MIL-STD-810, Method 505? Look no further than NTS Tempe.July 3, 2018

 Solar radiation can be very damaging to materials and equipment stored and used outdoors.
-MIL-STD810, Method 505 is designed to evaluate materials as they are exposed to the radiation and heating effects of direct exposure to sunlight.
-NTS has developed and is now operating state of the art facilities in Tempe, Arizona for this testing.
+Solar Radiation Testing to MIL-STD-810 Method 505 MIL-STD-810, Method 505 is designed to evaluate materials as they are exposed to the radiation and heating effects of direct exposure to sunlight.
+NTS Tempe, AZ conducts solar radiation testing in addition to many other methods of the MIL-STD-810.

 Examples of these test materials include: